 Be first to respond

 If you don’t respond quickly enough, you risk pushing your audience away.
 Tracking and actively engaging in online discussions with potential prospects is crucial for generating leads.
-Be ready to earn the trust of prospects by giving away free advice, answering questions, asking questions, engaging and entertaining.
+Be ready to earn the trust of prospects by giving away free advice, answering questions, asking questions, and engaging and entertaining.

 5. Use social media to follow up with website visitors